IS2AI/Kazakh-Speech-Commands-Dataset/Keyword-MLP/README.md

 ```
 python results.py --preds outputs/ksc_tts/preds.json
 ```
 The last script outputs a classification report and a confusion matrix.
 As an alternative option, you can use [```test_kscd.ipynb```](https://github.com/IS2AI/Kazakh-Speech-Commands-Dataset/blob/main/Keyword-MLP/test_kscd.ipynb) notebook.
+The model achieves **89.79% accuracy**.
 ```
               precision    recall  f1-score   support